Thailand: Music and dance

+Media

+Thai films are exported and exhibited in Southeast Asia.
+Thai cinema has developed its own unique identity.

 The Thai heist thriller film Bad Genius (2017) was one of the most internationally successful Thai films; it broke Thai film earning records in several Asian countries, Bad Genius won in 12 categories at the 27th Suphannahong National Film Awards, and also won the Jury Award at the 16th New York Asian Film Festival with a worldwide collection of more than $42 million.

-Thailand television dramas, known as Lakorn, have become popular in Thailand and its neighbours.
-Many dramas tend to have a romantic focus, such as Khluen Chiwit, U-Prince, Ugly Duckling, The Crown Princess and teen dramas television series, such as 2gether: The Series, The Gifted, Girl From Nowhere, Hormones: The Series.
+Shutter (2004) was one of the best-known Thai horror movies and was recognized worldwide.
+Films such as Ong-Bak: Muay Thai Warrior (2003) and Tom-Yum-Goong (2005), starring Tony Jaa, feature distinctive aspects of Thai martial arts "Muay Thai".
+Thailand television dramas, known as Lakorn, have become popular in Thailand and regionally.

-The Entertainment industries (film and television) are estimated to have directly contributed $2.1 billion in gross domestic product (GDP) to the Thai economy in 2011.
+The entertainment industries are estimated to have directly contributed $2.1 billion in GDP to the Thai economy in 2011.
 They also directly supported 86,600 jobs.
-Amongst several Dance-pop artists who have made internationally successful can be mentioned "Lisa" Lalisa Manoban and Tata Young.
+Amongst several dance-pop artists who have made internationally successful are Lisa, Violette Wautier, Illslick, and Tata Young.

 Cuisine

 Thai cuisine is one of the most popular in the world.
-Thai food blends five fundamental tastes: sweet, spicy, sour, bitter, and salty.
-The herbs and spices most used in Thai cooking themselves have medicinal qualities such as garlic, lemongrass, kaffir lime, galangal, turmeric, coriander, and coconut milk.
+Common ingredients include garlic, lemongrass, kaffir lime, galangal, turmeric, coriander, and coconut milk.
 Each region of Thailand has its specialities: kaeng khiao wan (green curry) in the central region, som tam (green papaya salad) in the northeast, khao soi in the north, and massaman curry in the south.

-In 2017, seven Thai dishes appeared on a list of the "World's 50 Best Foods"— an online worldwide poll by CNN Travel.
+In 2017, seven Thai dishes appeared on a list of the "World's 50 Best Foods"—an online worldwide poll by CNN Travel.
 Thailand had more dishes on the list than any other country.
-They were: tom yam goong (4th), pad Thai (5th), som tam (6th), massaman curry (10th), green curry (19th), Thai fried rice (24th) and mu nam tok (36th).
-Two desserts were also listed in CNN’s 50 Best Desserts Around The World: mango sticky rice and tub tim krob.
+They were: tom yam goong (4th), pad Thai (5th), som tam (6th), massaman curry (10th), green curry (19th), Thai fried rice (24th) and nam tok mu (36th).
+Two desserts were also listed in CNN's 50 Best Desserts Around The World: mango sticky rice and tub tim krob.

-The staple food in Thailand is rice, particularly jasmine rice (also known as hom Mali) which forms part of almost every meal.
+The staple food in Thailand is rice, particularly jasmine rice, which forms part of almost every meal.
 Thailand is a leading exporter of rice, and Thais consume over 100 kg of milled rice per person per year.
-Thailand is also the world leader in edible insect industry and well-known for its street food; Bangkok is sometimes called the street food capital of the world.
+Thailand is also the world leader in edible insect industry and well known for its street food; Bangkok is sometimes called the street food capital of the world.

 Units of measurement

-Thailand generally uses the metric system, but traditional units of measurement for land area are used, and imperial units of measurement are occasionally used for building materials, such as wood and plumbing fixtures.
+Thailand generally uses the metric system, but traditional units of measurement for land area are used, and imperial units of measurement are occasionally used for building materials.
 Years are numbered as B.E.
 (Buddhist Era) in educational settings, civil service, government, contracts, and newspaper datelines.
 However, in banking, and increasingly in industry and commerce, standard Western year (Christian or Common Era) counting is the standard practice.